Do you know which toxic products to avoid?

 DEA, TEA, and MEA

-They are banned entirely in Europe as studies show ethanolamines are linked to cancer, organ, and neural system toxicity, allergic reactions, skin damage, inflammation, and irritation.
+There is a ban entirely in Europe as studies show ethanolamines have a link to cancer, organ, and neural system toxicity, allergic reactions, skin damage, inflammation, and irritation.

 Your skin is your largest elimination organ and a very important part of your immune system.
 Just because a product says natural doesn’t mean it may not have harmful additives in it so read your labels.

-If you would like assistance in identifying how many exposures you are subjecting yourself to, how to change your products, and detox your products along with your body, contact me today!
+If you would like assistance in identifying how many exposures you are subjecting yourself to, how to change your products, and detox your products along with your body.

 Copyright Scientific Nutrition, LLC 2021